Background pattern

 • Medicines that contain St. John's Wort (herbal medicine), rifampicin (used to treat bacterial infections), carbamazepine, phenytoin, and phenobarbital (used, among others, to treat epilepsy).

-• Medicines that inhibit blood coagulation (e.g., warfarin) although no adverse effects have been reported.
+• Medicines that inhibit blood clotting (e.g., warfarin), although they have not caused any adverse effects.

-• Medicines that contain erythromycin, clarithromycin, telithromycin (antibiotics used to treat certain bacterial infections), saquinavir (for HIV/AIDS), or nefazodone (for depression) as a dose adjustment may be necessary.
+• Medicines that contain erythromycin, clarithromycin, telithromycin (antibiotics used to treat certain bacterial infections), saquinavir (for HIV) or nefazodone (for depression), as a dose adjustment may be necessary.

-• Alpha-blocker therapy (e.g., doxazosin) for the treatment of hypertension or prostate problems, as the combination of the two medicines may cause symptoms of reduced blood pressure (e.g., dizziness, fainting).
+• Alpha-blocker therapy (e.g., doxazosin) for the treatment of hypertension or prostate problems, as the combination of the two medicines can cause symptoms of reduced blood pressure (e.g., dizziness, fainting).

 • Medicines that contain sacubitril/valsartan, used to treat heart failure.

-Do not take grapefruit juice while being treated with Granpidam.
+Do not take grapefruit juice when being treated with Granpidam.

 Pregnancy and breastfeeding